holidayextras/hxMetrics/README.md

 You can enable debug mode with `hxmetrics.debug = true` which will cause hxMetrics to print out every function it's monitoring to help target your uris to the right pieces of code.

+## License

+See COPYING.txt for the GNU GENERAL PUBLIC LICENSE